adeboissiere/FUSION-human-action-recognition/README.md

     `make data DATASET_TYPE=IR_CROPPED_MOVING DATA_PATH="./data/processed/"`

 It is not mandatory to keep raw and processed data in the *./data/* folder, though highly encouraged.
 They could be in a different location (ie. an external drive).
 However, **it is crucial to keep the h5 files names the same**.
-Should the data be in a different folder, you will have to specify the input (DATA_PATH) and output path (PROCESSED_DATA_PATH).
+Should the data be in a different folder, you will have to specify the input (DATA_PATH) and the output path (PROCESSED_DATA_PATH).
 Check the project [documentation](https://adeboissiere.github.io/FUSION-human-action-recognition/) (**src.data** module) for details.

 Train model